markusstocker/LaTeX101/README.md

 git commit -m "added"
 ```

-This will create a Git repository and track your `.tex` file.
+This will create a Git repository and track the `myarticle.tex` file.
 Now, open `myarticle.tex` and type, e.g. the following

 ```
 \documentclass{article}